lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 - Adds [HTS-AT](../../permanent/hts-at.md) and [RoBERTa](../../permanent/RoBERTa.md) into encoder list to enhance performance.
 - Uses representation in the downstream task of audio classification.

-There have also been other studies extending CLIP for audio:
+Other studies extending CLIP for audio:

 [AudioCLIP: Extending CLIP to Image, Text and Audio](../../permanent/audioclip-extending-clip-to-image-text-and-audio.md) [Wav2CLIP: Learning Robust Audio Representations From CLIP](paper-wav2clip-learning-robust-audio-representations-from-clip.md)